cs-uob/COMS20012/docs/labs/LAB1.md

 ## 2. Understanding Memory layout with GDB

-In this part of the lab, we will learn about using GDB to understand the few artifacts of x86 ISA.
+In this part of the lab, we will learn about using GDB to understand the few artefacts of x86 ISA.
 0. Do some hands-on by following this documents first [lab1-gdb.pdf](../materials/lecture1/lab1-gdb.pdf){:target="_blank"}.
 You will need [call-convention.c](../code/call-convention.c){:target="_blank"} and [GDB cheat sheet](../materials/lecture1/GDBCheatSheet.pdf){:target="_blank"}.
 1. Copy c code [memory_layout.c](../code/memory_layout.c) in your seclab directory (so that it is accessible in /vagrant directory of your VM).
 2. \[run `vagrant up` to start you VM.\]